WHAT IS A PRESSURE VESSEL?

 TYPES OF PRESSURE VESSEL TESTING

-There are four common types of tests inspectors perform during pressure vessel inspections:
+There are five common types of tests inspectors perform during pressure vessel inspections:

 1. VISUAL TESTING